ankitmudunuri/ankitmudunuri/README.md

 ### Hi there 👋

+My name is Ankit Mudunuri, and I am currently a sophomore studying Computer Science at Michigan State University!

+My main programming languages are Python, C++, Java, and SQL (for when I work with databases), but I am looking to branch out and learn more languages in the future.

+I enjoy working on AI tasks related to machine or deep learning, such as NLP and computer vision.
+I hope to branch out more into the cognitive side of the artificial intelligence field if I get the opportunity.

+You can find me on LinkedIn with the link in my Github bio.

 <!--
 **ankitmudunuri/ankitmudunuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.